samrjthompson/ProjectMars/README.md

 Population is the literal number of people in your city (i.e., the number of pops his not hidden in some way.
 If there are 50,000 people in a city, then the game will tell you that).

 This total population will be split up into different classes.
-These are the Patricians (Upper/Aristocratic class), the Plebes
+These are the UpperClasss (Upper/Aristocratic class), the MiddleClass
-(Middle class), Proletariat (Lower class), Foreigners, and Slaves.
+(Middle class), LowerClass (Lower class), Foreigners, and Slaves.

 Pops are gained through war, migration, and reproduction rates of your pops.